 Balance your practice among all subjects to score in each one of it.
-A good exam strategy includes covering all subjects with average preparation, rather than over emphasizing on only one.
+A good exam strategy includes covering all subjects with average preparation, rather than over-emphasizing on only one.

 Omitting questions that seem difficult is a sign of weak preparation.
-Questions containing different logic and concepts need to be practiced to make the command in exam syllabus.
+Questions containing different logic and concepts need to be practiced to make the command in the exam syllabus.

 Testing in the simulated environment builds a temperament that helps in gaining insights for exam preparation.
 Practicing the real exam gives birth to the strategy required for training the nerves.